evil-mad/EggBot/EBB_firmware/ThreeBBFirmware/readme.txt

   * Put into user docs: The fact that P1/2 and P3/4/5 will all have synchronized rising edges, but 0, 1/2, and 3/4/5 may not be synchronized.
   * Add support for solenoid output (?) tied to pen, but what about z-axis stepper?
   * serial.c : fix or remove the SS command.
 Is it even needed?
-  * Move serial command parsing out of CDC_Receive_FS() and into main()?
-Use buffer between the two.
+  * Move serial command parsing out of CDC_Receive_FS() and into main()? (done)
+  * Performance test USB command rate - currently only getting about 1 command/ms. Can we go faster?
   * Why does UART traffic stop SysTick?
 That's not right.
-UART send/receive should not be killing interrupts
+UART send/receive should not be killing interrupts.
+    - Problem was because all USB commands were happening in ISR context during USB receive.
+Fixed by moving command processing to main() loop, looking at flag set in USB ISR.
+  * Add feature to re-init driver (over UART) if detected 12V power appears

   -- COMMANDS --
   * Add command "QE" (for Query Enable Motor) which would return the current state of each motor driver's enable (either the actual enable pin or the enable bit in the register), as well as the